vvscode/docs/docs/voice/voice-for-ios-cloud/voice-ios-cloud-sinch-client.md

 > **Note**
 >
-> If the application is meant to receive incoming calls while not running in foreground, [push notifications](doc:voice-ios-cloud-local-and-remote-push-notifications) are required.
+> If the application is meant to receive incoming calls while not running in foreground, [Push Notifications](doc:voice-ios-cloud-local-and-remote-push-notifications) are required.

 ### Authorizing the Client / User